VirtualHere for Network Attached Storage Devices - Frequently Asked Questions.

 How does VirtualHere improve the functionality of my NAS?

 The VirtualHere product allows you to plug USB devices into your NAS and use the device on a client computer, as if it was directly connected to that computer.
-It allows USB devices to be shared among users on the network or over the Internet.
+It allows USB devices to be used on the network or over the Internet.
 For example you can plug in a security dongle and use it with any client on the network, or plugin a SDcard USB disk and have it available locally, including low level functionality such as format and repair.
 VirtualHere will enable you to share any multi-function printer/scanner using your NAS.
 USB devices may be directly used in virtual machines such as Virtualbox, VMWare and Hyper-V or even in the Cloud!.

 What are the limitations of the trial version?